Legal Retrieval for Public Defenders: Taxonomy of Defender Queries

-One illustrative example for agentic queries is \textit{"has Counterman v.
+One example for an agentic query is \textit{"has Counterman v.
 Colorado been addressed in a published new jersey opinion"}.
-To answer this query, one would first need to retrieve all published NJ opinions referring to Counterman v.
-Colorado, requiring a search index over all NJ case law, and associated metadata about publishing status.
+To answer, one would first need to retrieve all published opinions referring to Counterman v.
+Colorado, requiring a search index over all state case law, and associated metadata about publishing status.
 Then, the agent would need to read all these opinions and decide whether they sufficiently address the main arguments in Counterman v.
 Colorado, and finally return the answer.
-Optimally, the agent would provide excerpts from the NJ opinions addressing the case, along with links to the full opinions.
-While the BriefBank does not include such functionality yet, we believe this points to exciting avenues for future work in AI-powered public defense research.
+Optimally, the agent would provide excerpts from the state opinions addressing the case, along with links to the full opinions.
+We believe this points to exciting avenues for future work in AI-powered public defense research.